MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 (2) If payment falls in these ranges, all application entries can't be closed even with tolerance.

-## <a name="see-related-microsoft-trainingtrainingmodulesenter-payments-dynamics--business-central" />See related [Microsoft training](/training/modules/enter-payments-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesenter-payments-dynamics-365-business-central" />See related [Microsoft training](/training/modules/enter-payments-dynamics-365-business-central/)

 ## <a name="see-also" />See also